jakjus/haxball-emoji-hotkeys/README.md

 5. Choose the cloned folder

 ## Contributing
 It's been a few years since I've done anything with Vanilla JS DOM Manipulation.
-The code **has to** be cleaned up.
-I'll try to do it ASAP.
+I'll try to clean up the code ASAP.

 Please feel free to do any kind of PRs, but the ones **structuring/cleaning** the code are most welcome.